 Sample Traditional Questions

-Almost all interview questions asked in the traditional style can be boiled down to their bare essence.
-When that is done, most questions give the recruiter in depth information about 1) CAN you do the job?
+Almost all interview questions asked in the traditional style can be boiled down to information in three categories: 1) CAN you do the job?
 2) WILL you do the job?
 And 3) Do you FIT into my organization?
-They are therefore, CAN, WILL, or FIT questions.

 CAN type questions

 - What are your greatest strengths and weaknesses?

 - How has your education prepared you for a career?

 - What qualifications do you have that will make you successful in your job?